by Tony Locke

 In the Epistle to the Colossians Paul places Sabbath keeping on par with the Mosaic requirements about foods, festivals, and the new moon.
 Paul argues that all of these are completed in Christ.
 Even the Sabbath!

-Another crucial text on the Sabbath is Romans 14:5: One person esteems one day as better than another, while another esteems all days alike.
+Another crucial text on the Sabbath is Rom.
+14:5: One person esteems one day as better than another, while another esteems all days alike.
 Each one should be fully convinced in his own mind.
 Augustine used this verse as a foundation for his views on the Sabbath.

-In Romans 14:1–15:6 Paul discusses certain foods that some Jews thought were unclean.
+In Rom.
+14:1–15:6 Paul discusses certain foods that some Jews thought were unclean.
 Paul clearly teaches in contrast to Moses that all foods are clean since a new era of redemptive history has dawned.

 Paul clearly argues that all these Mosaic Laws are no longer binding since believers are not under the Mosaic Covenant and we are not required to take by faith the Mosaic sign of the covenant which is Sabbath observance.